What is Infrared?

 Can Infrared see through walls?

 One of the common misconceptions about Infrared is that it is like an x-ray machine and this is not the case.
 Infrared cameras cannot see through walls.
 Walls are usually insulated and thick enough that they can block infrared radiation.
 Infrared is merely a diagnostic aid.
 This is why the required training for the inspector is imperative to understand with certainty what the conditions may be.
-It is easy to make false observations.
-For example, electrically conductive materials will give off signatures similar to heat readings.
+It is easy to make false observations, for example, electrically conductive materials will give off signatures similar to heat readings.
 These are actually reflected temperatures and often not even warm to touch.
 Different types of metals will require proper calibrations on your camera.
-The infrared camera cannot tell the inspector if concealed mold is present.
+The IR camera cannot tell the inspector if concealed mold is present.
 This determination would be merely from deductive reasoning based on current conditions.
 The photo below illustrates the different types of rays and how they are viewed through photography.

 What are infrared cameras used for?

 Infrared cameras have many applications in building sciences.
 It is used in electrical applications, energy audits, building inspections and many other instances.
-That is why it is important that the inspector utilizes an IR camera as part of every inspection.
-A thorough inspection cannot be performed without the use of Infrared.
+That is why it is important that the inspector utilizes an IR camera as part of every inspection, a thorough inspection cannot be performed without the use of Infrared.